hande-qmc/hande/documentation/users_guide/manual.rst

 **start_averaging** *N*
     Integer.

-    If this option is specified then averaging of the reduced density matrix only begins at Monte Carlo cycle *N*.
+    If this option is specified then averaging of the ground-state reduced density matrix only begins at Monte Carlo cycle *N*.
 Hence, when only ground state properties are desired, the cycle at which the ground state is deemed to have been reached should be decided, and averaging should be started from this point.
-    Thus, this feature should be used when calculating values which depend on the ground state reduced density matrix.
+    Thus, this feature should be used when calculating values which depend on the ground-state reduced density matrix (using **ground_state_rdm**).

-    Futhermore, this option should also used when using the "dmqmc_find_weights" option, again, to specify when the ground state is reached.
+    Futhermore, this option should also used when using **dmqmc_find_weights**, again, to specify when the ground state is reached.
 **concurrence**
     At the end of each beta loop, the unnormalised concurrence and the trace of the reduced density matrix are output.
 The concurrence can then be calculated by running the average_entropy.py script in the tools subdirectory.

-    This uses the reduced desity matrix which has been calculated over the beta loop.
-To calculate the ground state concurrence, the user must set the "start averaging" value to equal the Monte Carlo cycle at which the ground state is reached.
+    This uses the reduced density matrix which has been calculated over the beta loop.
+To calculate the ground- state concurrence, the user must use **start_averaging** to specify the Monte Carlo cycle at which the ground state is reached.
 The ability to calculate the concurrence at every beta value is not implemented.
 **von_neumann_entropy**
     At the end of each beta loop, the unnormalised von Neumann entropy and the trace of the reduced density matrix are output.
 The von Neumann entropy can then be calculated by running the average_entropy.py script in the tools subdirectory.

-    Warning: This calculation involves an exact diagonalisation of the reduced density matrix.
-Hence, if the reduced density matrix is too large, the program may crash.

-    This uses the reduced desity matrix which has been calculated over the beta loop.
-To calculate the ground state von Neumann entropy, the user must set the "start averaging" value to equal the Monte Carlo cycle at which the ground state is reached.
+    This uses the reduced density matrix which has been calculated over the beta loop.
+To calculate the ground- state concurrence, the user must use **start_averaging** to specify the Monte Carlo cycle at which the ground state is reached.
 The ability to calculate the von Neumann entropy at every beta value is not implemented.

-    Note, the average_entropy.py script does not currently calculate the von Neumann entropy correctly.

 Calculation options: initiator-FCIQMC options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^